MartinDoesCodingStuff/CAfE/docs/version-0/file-structure.md

 // Size: 4+4+1+5=14 bytes (not including extra_meta_contents)
 struct cafe_footer {
   // Headers marked with "!" are considered to be critical fields and
-  // will affect the decoding if not properly written, if used.
+  // will affect the decoding process if not properly written.
   // Headers marked with "#" are not considered in the decoding process
-  // and can have arbritary data so long as it fits. char data_end_tag[4];                //!
+  // and can have arbritary data. char data_end_tag[4];                //!
 Identifier "DEND"
   // if another channel
-  uint32_t sz_extra_meta;              // Size of extra metadata
+  uint32_t sz_extra_meta;              //!
+Size of extra metadata
-  char type_of_meta;                   // Type of extra metadata (0x00: None, 0x01: ID3, 0x02: XMP, 0x03: Other)
+  char type_of_meta;                   //# Type of extra metadata (0x00: None, 0x01: ID3, 0x02: XMP, 0x03: Other)
-  char extra_meta_contents[];          // Extra metadata, encoded in UTF-8
+  char extra_meta_contents[];          //# Extra metadata, encoded in UTF-8
   char file_end[5];                    // Byte identifier "EOF\xCA\xFE"
 };
 ```